SteeltoeOSS/Documentation/api/v2/security/index.md

 Steeltoe provides a number of Security related services that simplify using Cloud Foundry based security services in ASP.NET applications.

-These providers enable the use of Cloud Foundry security services (such as [UAA Server](https://github.com/cloudfoundry/uaa) and/or [Pivotal Single Sign-on](https://docs.pivotal.io/p-identity/)) for Authentication and Authorization.
+These providers enable the use of Cloud Foundry security services (such as [UAA Server](https://github.com/cloudfoundry/uaa) and/or [TAS Single-Sign-on](https://docs.pivotal.io/p-identity/)) for Authentication and Authorization.

 You can choose from several providers when adding Cloud Foundry security integration: